Mobile App Development

 Understanding the Interface Segregation Principle (ISP)

 The Interface Segregation Principle, coined by Robert C. Martin, calls for splitting interfaces into smaller, more specific ones that match what each client actually needs.
 Clients shouldn't be forced to depend on interfaces they don't use.
-The goal is to prevent "fat" interfaces — ones packed with many unrelated methods — which create unnecessary dependencies and tight coupling.
+The goal is to prevent "fat" interfaces: ones packed with unrelated methods that create unnecessary dependencies and tight coupling.

 Benefits of ISP